Tips and tricks

 filter2 = tab2[tab2["col"] < val]

 Still, this will not guarantee that the value being filtered on is the same for both filters.
-The production script could be manipulated as follows:
+The script for authorized mode could be manipulated as follows:

 tab1 = cd.get_table("39EF406EFB07023D06A4D0051AC42F4FFDAD5CF7506560E74CDA12117C4D2433")